meta-magic/metallb-baremetal-example/istio/README.md

-# Metallb ON-PREMISE with Cilium and Nginx ingress controller
+# Metallb ON-PREMISE with Cilium and Istio ingress controller

 Kubernetes implementation in the cloud services like Amazon (EKS), Google (GKE) or Azure (AKS) provides out of the box capabilities like Multi-Master High Availability, Ingress Load Balancer (to handle in the traffic from the internet), Network Storage, and launching worker nodes with different hardware requirements.